-4.4.1 A Schmidt Trigger Example
+4.4.1 A Schmidtt Trigger Example

-In this section, we will illustrate how to build a modal model in Ptolemy II with a simple Schmidt trigger example.
-The output from the Schmidt trigger will move from -1.0 to 1.0 when its input becomes greater than 0.3, and will move back to -1.0 once its input becomes less than -0.3.
+In this section, we will illustrate how to build a modal model in Ptolemy II with a simple Schmidtt trigger example.
+The output from the Schmidtt trigger will move from -1.0 to 1.0 when its input becomes greater than 0.3, and will move back to -1.0 once its input becomes less than -0.3.

 - 1. Open a Vergil graph editor.
-From Actors/HigherOrderActors, drag a ModalModel actor to the graph, rename it SchmidtTrigger.
+From Actors/HigherOrderActors, drag a ModalModel actor to the graph, rename it SchmidttTrigger.
 Add an input port named in and an output port named out to it. - 2.
-Look inside SchmidtTrigger.
+Look inside SchmidttTrigger.
 This will open an FSM editor for the mode controller.
 Construct a two-state FSM as shown in figure 4.6.
 Set the reset parameter of both transitions to true.
 Set initial state name of the mode controller to N. - 3.
 Right click on the state named P, select Add Refinement.
 Specify the name of the refinement as RefinementP.
 A Vergil graph editor will be opened for the refinement.
 Build a model for it as shown in figure 4.7.
 Set the value of Const to 1.0.
 Edit parameters of Pulse: set indexes to

 FIGURE 4.6.
-The mode controller for SchmidtTrigger.
+The mode controller for SchmidttTrigger.

 FIGURE 4.7.
-Model for the refinements in SchmidtTrigger.
+Model for the refinements in SchmidttTrigger.
+RefinementP has Const set to 1.0, RefinementN has Const set to -1.0.